Login

 Summary

-The F1 sprint is a 100-kilometre Saturday race on six selected 2026 weekends: China, Miami, Canada, Britain, Netherlands and Singapore.
-Points pay down to the top eight (8-7-6-5-4-3-2-1) on the same championship table as the Grand Prix.
-The sprint runs as a standalone race; it does not set Sunday's grid.
-Whether it actually works as a sporting addition is still argued; whether it sells extra TV rights and stadium tickets is not.
+The F1 sprint is a 100-kilometre Saturday race on six selected 2026 weekends: China, Miami, Canada, Britain, the Netherlands and Singapore.
+Points pay down to the top eight (8-7-6-5-4-3-2-1) on the same championship table as the Grand Prix, and it runs as a standalone race that does not set Sunday's grid.
+Whether it actually works as sport is still argued; whether it fills more grandstands and TV slots is not.

-The format has changed three times since it was introduced in 2021 and the current version is the cleanest of the three.
-Whether it works as a sporting addition is still argued; whether it sells extra television rights and stadium tickets is not.
+The format has changed three times since it was introduced in 2021, and the current version is the cleanest of the three.

 Why the sprint exists